Are you experiencing a lot of different emotions right now? I think we all are.

 Step Two: Be Mindful of Scapegoating

 Many of us are sheltering in place, putting us in close quarters with a select few.
-In last week’s blog, I gave you some New Pandemic Boundary Rules with a ton of helpful tips on how to coexist 24/7 harmoniously.
+In a previous blog, I gave you some New Pandemic Boundary Rules with a ton of helpful tips on how to coexist 24/7 harmoniously and you can check that out right here.

 Feelings might be amplified right now, and I want to challenge you to be extra mindful of where you might be blaming or scapegoating other people for how you’re feeling.
 Are you displacing your disappointment, fear or anger?
 Can you raise your awareness of where you might be trying to micromanage the crap out of your current very close reality?